s6ruby/programming-crypto-contracts/README.md

 >
 > Rule 3
 >
-> All incoming money is used in the following way: 5% goes into the "jackpot" (capped at 10k
+> All incoming money is used in the following way: 5% goes into the "jackpot" (capped at 10 000 ETH),
-> Ether), 5% goes to the corrupt elite that runs the government, 90% are used to pay out
+> 5% goes to the corrupt elite that runs the government,
-> creditors in order of their date of credit.
-When the jackpot is full, 95% go toward the payout
+> 90% are used to pay out creditors in order of their date of credit.
-> of creditors.
+> When the jackpot is full, 95% go toward the payout of creditors.
 >
 > Rule 4
 >